wiresandwifi/ciscoConfigureAccessPorts/README.md

 Python script to configure ONLY the Access Ports on any number of Cisco switches.<br> Uses a CSV file to import which switches to configure and a simple text file with commands to run.<br><br>

-Useful for deploying access port specific configuration like VLANs, spanning-tree settings, 802.1x/MAB IBNS 1.0/2.0 policies, device tracking etc.<br>
+Useful for deploying Access Port specific configurations like VLANs, spanning-tree settings, 802.1x/MAB IBNS 1.0/2.0 policies, device tracking etc.<br>

 # Requirements
 - Python 3.12.6 (but probably works on earlier releases too).<br>